 The Parks Foundation Calgary is developing the Rotary/Mattamy Greenway Project (Greenway Project), a 138 km network of parks and pathways, encircling the City of Calgary.
 Along the pathway users will find unique amenities such as off-leash dog parks, family fitness parks, educational wetland interpretive areas, and unique play structures.
 As a sponsor of the Greenway Project, Enbridge's amenity was the development of Call of the Wetland, a citizen science program that enabled citizens to participate in environmental monitoring along the pathway system.

 How the Data will be used

-Data collected by volunteer citizen scientists will be used to determine presence or absence of amphibian species in Calgary wetlands.
+Data collected by volunteer citizen scientists was used to determine presence or absence of amphibian species in Calgary wetlands.
 The results are being used to help inform decisions regarding urban developments and urban environments and will be shared with the City of Calgary and Alberta Environment and Parks.
 The results will be available to the public through an online report on the results section of the website.

 Partners and suporters

 Call of the Wetland is partnership project including Miistakis Institute, Enbridge, Parks Foundation Calgary, Calgary Zoo, City of Calgary, and Alberta Conservation Association.

 The program has received generous supported from Enbridge, The Calgary Foundation and TD Friends of the Environment, Alberta Innovates, Alberta Ecotrust, and RBC Foundation.